tudelft3d/website/jobs/3dbagpoc2022/index.md

 ## Research group
 The Geoinformation research group, Section Urban Data Science, [Delft University of Technology](http://www.tudelft.nl) focuses on the technologies underpinning geographical information systems (GIS), and aims at designing, developing, and implementing better systems to model 3D cities, buildings and landscapes.
 It is a [a multidisciplinary group of around 25 people](https://3d.bk.tudelft.nl/about/), including computer scientists, geomatics engineers, and geographers.
 The group has a history of successful collaborations with the industry and the government: its research has led to [open source software](https://github.com/tudelft3d), [standards](https://www.cityjson.org), [3D open data](https://3d.bk.tudelft.nl/opendata/) and patents for the management of 3D geographic information and Building Information Models.
-The researcher will work in close collaboration with 3DGI, the partner organization of the 3D Geoinformation research group in the Proof of Concept project.
-3DGI is the organization that is responsible for the update and maintenance of the 3D BAG service.
+The researcher will work in close collaboration with 3DGI, the partner organisation in the Proof of Concept project responsible for the update and maintenance of the 3D BAG service.

 ## Job requirements
 <!-- 600 char -->